 written arguments and supporting documentation submitted in response to the petition by the receiver; and

-the report of any follow-up review conducted since the district was placed in Level 5.
+the report of any follow-up review conducted since the district was designated as chronically underperforming.

 (b) If no follow-up review has been conducted within the last year before the commissioner's receipt of the petition and the commissioner determines that such a review would be useful in deciding on the petition, the commissioner may cause one to be conducted and delay the decision on the petition until 30 days after receiving the follow-up review report, provided that a decision on the petition shall be made within four months of the commissioner's receipt of the petition.